Jussie Smollett Convicted Of 5 Of 6 Counts Of Orchestrating Fake Hate Crime Against Himself

 When prosecutors asked Osundairo why he would agree to go through with the plan, Abel said: “I agreed to do it most importantly because I felt indebted to Jussie.
 He also got me a stand in role on ‘Empire,’ and I believed he could further my acting career.”

+Attorney Gloria Rodriguez, representing the Osundairo brothers, said her clients “could not be more pleased with the result.”
+She called for healing following the trial.

-During closing arguments, Webb argued that the prosecution presented a clear-cut case that Smollett orchestrated a hoax.
+During closing arguments this week, Webb argued that the prosecution presented a clear-cut case that Smollett orchestrated a hoax.

 “We have proven this by overwhelming evidence,” he said.